 Earlier this week, I got a call from an individual that has a beach house they use for their own vacation purposes, but also rent out to vacationers on a nightly and weekly basis.
 A family rented their beach house for 2 weeks.
 They had a small child that decided to lean up against the screen of a 2nd story window on the last day of their vacation.
 This child wasn’t being supervised and the window wasn’t broken and met all building code regulations.

 Sadly, the screen broke and the child fell onto the pavement below.
-Fortunately the child survived, but the property owner is being sued for all medical expenses, legal expenses, post-traumatic stress disorder and future loss of wages as the parents believe their child will never be able to work.
+Fortunately the child survived, but the property owner is being sued for a minimum of $2,000,000 for all medical expenses, legal expenses, post-traumatic stress disorder and future loss of wages as the parents believe their child will never be able to work.

 Here’s where the story takes a turn for the worse…the property owner verbally told their insurance agent they often use the property as a rental, but the insurance agent issued a standard owner occupied home insurance policy, NOT A VACATION HOME POLICY.
 The insurance carrier is now declining the claim and this property owner, as well as all of their assets that they worked for decades to achieve, are completely at risk.